lynchsky/lynchsky.github.io/README.md

 # lynchsky.github.io
-This document is divided into two parts, article and article_data.
+This document is divided into two parts, article_codes and article_datasets.